Talk to a Representative: (800) 451-5006

 His mother expected an answer about a video game or Pokemon trading card.
-Tain thinks for a moment then answers with one word.
+Tain thought for a moment then answered with one word.
 "God."

 Until that moment, Tain's mother had no idea how close to the surface Tain's faith existed for him.